Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 print("no PTR record")

-# What does THIS box think it is?
+# What does the local box think it is?

 print(socket.gethostname())